 Due to the fact that the buses are operating at capacity load, the school may not be able to honor notes requesting that students ride a different bus.
-Students will only be transported to and from their place of residence or, if arrangements have been made in advance, to their childcare provider.
+Students will only be transported to and from their place of residence or if arrangements have been made with the Transportation Department to a second permanent address within the district.
+The District does not transport students to commercial addresses., if arrangements have been made in advance, to their childcare provider.
 Bus drivers will work with students, parents and administrators to ensure safety.